kruize/hpo/design/API.md

 Supported plot type:
 type                        Description
-tunables_importance         Plot importance of all tunables optimization_history        Plot optimization history of all trials parallel_coordinate         Plot the high-dimensional tunable relationships slice                       Plot the tunable relationship as slice
+tunable_importance          Plot importance of all tunables optimization_history        Plot optimization history of all trials parallel_coordinate         Plot the high-dimensional tunable relationships slice                       Plot the tunable relationship as slice
 ```
+Note: In cases of a single trial experiment and no variance in objective function value, tunable_importance plot doesn't generate.